-- 1. Complete and submit application for admission with a one-time nonrefundable \$25 fee. - 2.
-Submit a transient student letter for initial admission and prior to registration for each subsequent semester of attendance.
-The letter should be issued by the registrar to the effect that the student is in good standing and eligible to return to that college.
-The letter must state the course(s) the student may take for the specific semester of attendance and must be submitted to the Office of the Registrar at least two weeks prior to the scheduled registration date. - 3.
+1. Complete and submit an application for admission with a one-time nonrefundable \$25 fee.

+- 2. Submit a transient student letter for initial admission and prior to registration for each subsequent semester of attendance.
+The letter should be issued by the registrar confirming that the student is in good standing and eligible to return to that college.
+The letter must state the course(s) the student may take for the specific semester of attendance and must be submitted to the Office of Admissions at least two weeks prior to the scheduled registration date. - 3.
 Students receiving financial aid at their home college will also need to submit a transient letter with proof of financial aid status prior to registration for each semester of attendance.
-The letter must state the student's financial aid eligibility for the specific semester and must be submitted to the Office of Registrar at least two weeks prior to the scheduled registration date.
+The letter must state the student's financial aid eligibility for the specific semester and must be submitted to the Financial Aid Office at least two weeks prior to the scheduled registration date.